Reconfigurable Intelligent Surface (RIS) Aided Multi-User Networks: Interplay Between NOMA and RIS: Introduction

 \section{Introduction}

-Reconfigurable intelligent surfaces (RISs)~\cite{Renzo2020JSAC,YC2020LISA,Wu_MAG,Huang_Holographic} have been proposed as promising candidate technologies for next-generation wireless networks due to their potential to control the propagation of wireless signals through customized reflections and refractions~\cite{Renzo2020JSAC}.
-More particularly, by adjusting the phases and amplitudes of the reconfigurable RIS elements, desired signals can be enhanced and undesired interferences can be mitigated to realize a so-called `Smart Radio Environment'~\cite{Renzo2020JSAC,di2019smart}.
+Reconfigurable intelligent surfaces (RISs)~\cite{Renzo2020JSAC,Huang_Holographic,IRS_WU} have been proposed as a promising candidate technology for next-generation wireless networks due to their potential to control the propagation of wireless signals through customized reflections and refractions~\cite{Renzo2020JSAC}.
+More particularly, by adjusting the phases and amplitudes of the reconfigurable RIS elements, the desired signals can be enhanced and the undesired interfering signals can be mitigated to realize a so-called `Smart Radio Environment'~\cite{Renzo2020JSAC,di2019smart}.
 As a result, the coverage and spectral efficiency of existing wireless networks can be significantly improved.
-In contrast to conventional active relaying technologies, RISs consume much less energy and are less expensive since they do not employ radio frequency (RF) chains nor other high power consumption components~\cite{Basar_access}.
-RISs can be seamlessly integrated into existing wireless communication networks to realize different objectives, including the reduction of the transmit power consumption~\cite{Huang_EE}, the mitigation of inter-user interference~\cite{YC_TCOM}, the avoidance of signal blockage in millimeter-wave (mmWave) communications~\cite{Vincenzo_JSAC}, and the facilitation of advanced modulation techniques~\cite{Basar_TCOM}.
-Motivated by these benefits of RISs, we focus our attention on investigating RIS aided multi-user networks.
-Compared to RIS aided single-user networks, simultaneously serving multiple users in the time/frequency/power domains introduces new challenges for smartly coordinating the interference to efficiently exploit the spatial degrees of freedom (DoFs) facilitated by the joint active and passive beamforming at the base station (BS) and the RIS, respectively.
+In contrast to conventional active relaying technologies, RISs consume much less energy and are less expensive since they do not employ radio frequency (RF) chains or high power consuming components.
+RISs can be seamlessly integrated into existing wireless communication networks to realize different objectives, including the improvement of the energy efficiency~\cite{Huang_EE} and the mitigation of inter-user interference~\cite{Wu_MAG}.
+Motivated by these benefits of RISs, we focus our attention on investigating RIS-aided multi-user networks.
+Compared to RIS-aided single-user networks, simultaneously serving multiple users in the time/frequency/power domains introduces new challenges for smartly coordinating the interference so as to efficiently exploit the spatial degrees of freedom (DoFs) facilitated by the active and passive beamforming at the base station (BS) and the RIS, respectively.
 To begin with, we provide a brief introduction to the integration of RISs into multi-user networks and the combination of multiple access (MA) schemes with two types of RIS configurations.